tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Qt - cross-platform GUI framework.
 Install via **one** of the following methods.
 - - [ ] Install Qt 5.9.9 from here: https://www.qt.io/download-open-source/.
 Click the `Download the Qt Online Installer` button at the bottom of the page.
-It should reccommend the Windows installer, if not, select it.
+It should recommend the Windows installer, if not, select it.
 The installer is a small file and any additional needed files are downloaded during the install.
+- - - [ ] Run the the downloaded file.
-- - On the install screen filter, tick the Archive checkbox to see older verions.
-In the Qt list, choose version `Qt 5.9.9`.
+- - - [ ] On the filter tick the Archive checkbox to see older verions and in the Qt list, choose version `Qt 5.9.9`.
 - - [ ] Install using the [Qt 5.9.9 Offline Installer](http://download.qt.io/official_releases/qt/5.9/5.9.9/qt-opensource-windows-x86-5.9.9.exe).
 It is a large installer file which can be run offline.
 - From the site: *"We recommend you use the Qt Online Installer for first time installations and the Qt Maintenance Tool for changes to a current install."*
 - The Maintenance Tool for Qt is in the Qt installation folder, `C:\Qt\MaintenanceTool.exe`,